 15. Move Around

 Standing up and moving around helps increase blood-flow to the brain, so if you find yourself getting a bit restless, get up and move around, even if it’s for five minutes.
 If your office allows it try a standing desk, which is said to improve posture and productivity.
+There are also many easy desk exercises you could try to help improve your energy levels.

 16. Have a Daily Huddle